Center at Rockford College among those honored for study of entrepreneurship, individual liberty

 Contact: Chuck Brown, Communications, 815-226-3374

-The Center for Ethics and Entrepreneurship (CEE) at Rockford College has received the 2009 Templeton Award for Excellence in Promoting Liberty for its contribution to public debate and inquiry on free enterprise and individual liberty, the college has announced.
+The Center for Ethics and Entrepreneurship (CEE) at Rockford College has received the 2009 Templeton Award for Excellence in Promoting Liberty for its contribution to public debate and inquiry on free enterprise and individual liberty, the college announced today.

 Rockford College was given the award from the Atlas Economic Research Foundation for special achievement by a university-based center.
 Winners were selected from more than 130 applications from 47 countries by an independent panel of judges.
 The 2009 awards grant a $10,000 prize to each winner, and two prizes are given in eight categories.